-What I liked about Thrive Architect is how you can edit any content at will, whether it's a page or post.
+What I like about Thrive Architect is how you can edit any content at will, whether it’s a page or post.
 The design possibilities when creating your pages from the ground up using this tool are endless!
-If you're not confident with your design skills, you can simply pull up a template that you can edit, so you don't have to build the page from scratch.
+If you’re not confident in your design skills, you can simply pull up a template that you can edit, so you don’t have to build the page from scratch.

-I do have reservations about the things it doesn't provide.
-Building your blog posts using Thrive Architect have limitations.
+I do have reservations about the things it doesn’t provide.
+Building your blog posts using Thrive Architect has its limitations.
 You can add elements to your posts without any problems.
-However, I'm hoping for the day when conversion-focused blog post templates are available from the plugin.
-It can help you create blog posts that not only informs but also helps bring your audience down your conversion funnel.
+However, I’m hoping for the day when conversion-focused blog post templates are available from the plugin.
+It can help you create blog posts that not only informs, but also helps bring your audience down your conversion funnel.